-The We Are Human Too group have put a petition together in response to the high numbers of people with learning disabilities and autistic people detained in Assessment and Treatment Units and secure hospitals, and the ongoing abuse that some people are experiencing.
+The We Are Human Too group created a petition in 2021 in response to the high numbers of people with learning disabilities and autistic people detained in Assessment and Treatment Units and secure hospitals, and the ongoing abuse that some people are experiencing.

 ‘We are sick, angry & upset; we wonder who cares about our lives?’

 We believe an independent body led by people with lived experience should be created to work with the Care Quality Commission (CQC) to monitor secure settings such as hospitals and assessment and treatment units (ATUs), and hold them to account.

 Find out more about the petition: We Are Human Too petition

 Find out more about We Are Human Too